Understanding Triggers and How to Deal With Them in Recovery

 In addiction recovery, a trigger is any person, place, or event that surfaces the urge for someone to use in recovery.
-Triggers often vary in severity from intrusive thoughts, to an overwhelming anxious need to escape.
+Triggers often vary in severity from intrusive thoughts to an overwhelming anxious need to escape.
 For any addict, the feeling of needing to escape from anything and everything often triggers the individual to act out on his/her addiction.
 In regards to triggers in addiction recovery, there are internal and external triggers.

-One of the most common and detrimental internal triggers are emotions.
+One of the most common and detrimental internal triggers is emotions.
 Initially, many addicts first use drugs and alcohol to avoid unwanted emotions.
 Sadness, anger, fear, anxiety, and feeling overwhelmed often engage the feeling of not being in control.
 Rejection and abandonment are also major triggers for recovering addicts because it typically brings up feelings from their childhood.
-Feelings of inadequacy can lead a recovering addict to desperately seek validation and when the attempts fail, this can also be a trigger.
+Feelings of inadequacy can lead a recovering addict to seek validation desperately, and when the attempts fail, this can also be a trigger.

 Painful memories of the past can be some of the most difficult triggers to overcome.
 Memories have a tendency to trigger thoughts and emotions associated with that memory.
 Individuals may find that memories can trigger a complex array of emotions and thoughts, making it difficult to cope with the trigger.
 Furthermore, many addicts have experienced some form of trauma that may be reignited in recovery.
-Past trauma may trigger the addict to want to blot out those memories with substances.
+Past trauma may trigger the addict to blot out those memories with substances.

 External triggers generally refer to outside, physical triggers.
 These specific types of triggers often trigger internal triggers as well.
 Here are some specific types of external triggers: